amr/backup-tools/README.txt

      $: git clone gitosis@git.edc:backup-tools.git /usr/local/backup-tools

+  2. Make sure the following files under backup-tools are executable:

+     run-all.sh
+     make-project-backup.sh
+     toolbox/*.sh

-  2. Open backup-tools/projects-conf/default and provide ALL parameters.
+  3. Open backup-tools/projects-conf/default and provide ALL parameters.
 They are all documented inline.

-  3. Configure a passwordless SSH key for the user which backup-tools cron job will run under.
+  4. Configure a passwordless SSH key for the user which backup-tools cron job will run under.
 This key must be authorized on the remote backup server.

-  4. Add a cronjob to run backup-tools/run-all.sh as frequent as you require.
+  5. Add a cronjob to run backup-tools/run-all.sh as frequent as you require.

   Now backup-tools has been installed and is ready to be used.
 The section "ADD A PROJECT" below describes how to configure it to backup a given project.